mapzen/documentation/docs/overview/rate-limits.md

 [Mapzen Matrix](https://mapzen.com/documentation/matrix/) provides time and distance calculations between locations and has these limits:

-- 2 queries per second
+- 2 requests per second
-- 5,000 queries per day
+- 5,000 requests per day
 - The maximum number of locations is 50 for any type of matrix.
 - The maximum straight-line distance between two locations is 200 kilometers.